Chevron can resume key role in Venezuela's oil output, exports | Headlines

 The U.S. authorization "brings added transparency to the Venezuelan oil sector" and allows Chevron to benefit from sales of "oil that is currently being produced" by its joint ventures with PDVSA, the California-based company said in a statement.
 POLITICAL TALKS Following oil sanctions on Venezuela in 2019, Chevron received an exemption to trade its Venezuelan crude to recoup pending debts.

-Chevron Corp on Saturday received a U.S. license allowing the second-largest U.S. oil company to resume production in Venezuela and to bring the South American country's crude oil to the United States.
-The decision grants expanded rights for the last big U.S. oil company still operating in U.S.-sanctioned Venezuela.
-However, it restricts any cash payments to Venezuela, which could reduce the amount of oil available to export.
+Chevron Corp on Saturday received a U.S. license allowing the second-largest U.S. oil company to expand its production in Venezuela and bring the South American country's crude oil to the United States.
+The decision grants broader rights for the last big U.S. oil company still operating in U.S.-sanctioned Venezuela.
+However, it restricts any cash payments to Venezuela, which could reduce the oil available to export.

 POLITICAL TALKS Following oil sanctions on Venezuela in 2019, Chevron received an exemption to trade its Venezuelan crude to recoup pending debts.
 But those privileges were suspended a year later.
 Chevron's four PDVSA joint ventures produced about 200,000 barrels per day of crude oil and exported the crude around the world prior to the sanctions.